Hang on while we load the rest of the page...

 The meeting will include both a public hearing on the issue and the second (final) reading of the ordinance.

-The proposed ordinance incorporates several changes that the council requested during its Nov.
-1 meeting.
+The proposed ordinance incorporates several changes that the council requested during .
 They include:

 • Removing language specifically pertaining to off-street outdoor patios at bars and taverns, thereby maintaining the status quo under state law.

-In practice, this change would allow smoking to continue in the back patios of taverns such as The Churchward Pub and Lucky 13 on Park Street.
+In practice, this change would allow smoking to continue in the back patios of taverns such as and on Park Street.

 • Prohibiting smoking in all units of common-interest complexes (such as condominiums), including balconies and porches.
 The original version of the proposed ordinance banned smoking in new units but not existing ones.